-The Irish Working Holiday Visa programme is reserved specifically for young people aged 18 – 35 from certain countries to leave their home country to enter Ireland, for up to one year to experience the culture, travel and visit.
-The scheme is sought after and highly desired to be enrolled in, and therefore, places for citizens are limited.
+The Irish Working Holiday (WHA) Visa program is for young people aged 18 – 35 from certain countries to enter Ireland for up to one year to experience the culture, travel, and visit the country.
+It is a sought-after scheme to be enrolled in, and therefore, places for citizens are limited.

 - Hong Kong